Ryan White: Death

 On March 29, 1990, White entered Riley Hospital for Children in Indianapolis with a respiratory tract infection.
 As his condition deteriorated, he was sedated and placed on a ventilator.
-Elton John paid him a visit and the hospital was deluged with calls from well-wishers.
-White died on April 8, 1990.
+Elton John visited him, and the hospital was deluged with calls from well-wishers.
+White died on April 8, 1990, at age 18.

 Over 1,500 people attended White's funeral on April 11, a standing-room only event held at the Second Presbyterian Church on Meridian Street in Indianapolis.
 White's pallbearers included Elton John, football star Howie Long and Phil Donahue.
 Elton John performed "Skyline Pigeon" at the funeral.
 The funeral was also attended by singer Michael Jackson, and then-First Lady Barbara Bush.
 On the day of the funeral, Ronald Reagan wrote a tribute to White that appeared in The Washington Post.
 Reagan's statement about AIDS and White's funeral were seen as indicators of how greatly White had helped change perceptions of AIDS.

 White is buried in Cicero, close to the former home of his mother.
 In the year following his death, his grave was vandalized on four occasions.
 As time passed, White's grave became a shrine for his admirers.

 Legacy

 White was one of a handful of highly visible people with AIDS in the 1980s and early 1990s who helped change the public perception of the disease.
 White, along with actor Rock Hudson, was one of the earliest public faces of AIDS.
-Other public figures who were infected with HIV included Keith Haring, Holly Johnson, Freddie Mercury, the Ray brothers, Magic Johnson, Greg Louganis, Arthur Ashe, Liberace, Eazy-E, Tim Richmond, Anthony Perkins, Randy Shilts, Ricky Wilson, Ofra Haza, Robert Reed, and Jerry Smith.
+Other public figures who were infected with HIV included Keith Haring, Holly Johnson, Freddie Mercury, the Ray brothers, Magic Johnson, Greg Louganis, Arthur Ashe, Liberace, Eazy-E, Tim Richmond, Anthony Perkins, Randy Shilts, Ricky Wilson, Robert Reed, and Jerry Smith.
 White helped to increase public awareness that HIV/AIDS was a significant epidemic.

 Numerous charities formed around White's death.
 The Indiana University Dance Marathon, started in 1991, raises money for the Riley Hospital for Children.
 Between 1991 and 2022, this event helped raise over $50 million for children at Riley.
 The money raised has also helped fund the Ryan White Infectious Disease Clinic at the hospital to take care of the nation's sickest children.
 White's personal physician, with whom he was close friends, Dr. Martin Kleiman, became the Ryan White Professor of Pediatrics at Indiana University School of Medicine in Indianapolis.
 In a 1993 interview, prominent gay rights and AIDS activist Larry Kramer said, "I think little Ryan White probably did more to change the face of this illness and to move people than anyone.
 And he continues to be a presence through his mom, Jeanne White.
 She has an incredibly moving presence as she speaks around the world."